mowoe/hyperglass-helm/README.md

 ## Deployment via `helm` and `kubectl`

-Hyperglass is mainly configured through two files: `hyperglass.yaml` and `devices.yaml`.
+Hyperglass is mainly configured through files: `hyperglass.yaml` and `devices.yaml`.

 As the `devices.yaml` and `hyperglass.yaml` file differs greatly from deployment to deployment, the user is expected to pass a valid yaml object in `values.devices_config` and `values.hyperglass_config`.